-Taxes payable to the TRC (e.g. income tax, VAT, SBT, and stamp duty) must be paid in Thai Baht.
-In principal, for every transaction made in a foreign currency, the foreign currency must be converted into Thai Baht at the time that the transaction occurs by using the average selling rate as announced daily by a licensed commercial bank in Thailand or the daily reference rate prescribed by the Bank of Thailand.
+Taxpayers must pay taxes, including income tax, VAT, SBT, and stamp duty must be paid in Thai baht.
+In addition, transactions in a foreign currency must be converted into Thai baht when the transaction occurs by using the average selling rate as announced daily by a licensed commercial bank in Thailand or the daily reference rate prescribed by the Bank of Thailand.